ExchangeUnion/docs/Native SimNet.md

 This guide describes how to setup `xud` and connect to and trade on the XUD Simulation Network (`xud-simnet`).
 It should take about 15 minutes to complete all steps.

-`xud` is in alpha stage and the `xud-simnet` aims to give interested individuals an early 'look & feel' of how things will work lateron with a convenient, mostly automated setup.
+`xud` is in alpha stage and the `xud-simnet` aims to give interested individuals an early 'look & feel' of how things will work later on with a convenient, mostly automated setup.
 The `xud-simnet` uses magic simnet coins at all times.

 Once the setup of `xud-simnet` is completed, you will be able to query pending orders, place orders, and experiment with `xud`'s rich set of commands (`xucli --help`).
 When a match is found in the network, your orders will automatically be executed & settled instantly via an atomic swap. `xud-simnet` currently supports atomic swaps between BTC, LTC & ERC20 tokens.
 This guide will show how to install dependencies like `go` and how to use the `xud-simnet` to automatically setup bitcoin, litecoin & ethereum daemons, lightning daemons (LND) for bitcoin (BTC) and litecoin (LTC), raiden for ERC20 tokens, `xud` and finally connect to `xud-simnet`.
-This guide is written for Linux, macOS and Windows' [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) and suitable for everyone that knows how to use a command line.
+This guide is written for Linux & macOS and suitable for everyone that knows how to use a command line.
+[Windows WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) support is currently experimental.

 ## Describing the Setup